Codemon72/Spickzettel/HTML & CSS.md

 **When elements are positioned to overlap, the element coming later in the HTML markup will, by default, appear on the top of the other elements.**

 - 'positioned' elements (and their childrend) are always displayed in front of 'non-positioned' elements. ('positioned' meaning other than `position: static`)
-- to give a z-index, the element has to be other than position: static
+- to give a z-index, the element has to be other than `position: static`
 - if you give a z-index to an element that has a parent with a z-index: there will be trouble ('stacking context', see element’s parent is in the same stacking context and is not the root element of that stacking context.
 - other things that create a new stacking context:
-      -- opacity other than 1
+      - opacity other than 1
-      -- transform
+      - transform
+      - filter
+      - css-regions
+      - paged media
+      - possibly others...*

-**Update**: In addition to opacity, several newer CSS properties also create stacking contexts.
-These include: **transforms**, **filters**, css-regions, paged media, and possibly others.
-As a general rule, it seems that if a CSS property requires rendering in an offscreen context, it must create a new stacking context.
+* (As a general rule, it seems that if a CSS property requires rendering in an offscreen context, it must create a new stacking context.)

 **The key** to avoid getting tripped up is being able to spot when new stacking contexts are formed.
 If you’re setting a z-index of a billion on an element and it’s not moving forward in the stacking order, **take a look up its ancestor tree and see if any of its parents form stacking contexts**.
 If they do, your z-index of a billion isn’t going to do you any good.